Jostens: History

+In 2003, Jostens was acquired by private equity firm DLJ Merchant Banking, a subsidiary of aPriori Capital Partners.
+The following year, in 2004, DLJ and KKR formed Minneapolis, Minnesota-based Visant Corporation.

-On October 14, 2015, Jarden acquired Jostens from Visant Corporation, stating that it planned to take advantage of synergies with its other properties (particularly Rawlings and Yankee Candle), and "turn it into a true consumer-product business, as opposed to it historically being run like a printing asset".
+On October 14, 2015, consumer products manufacturer Jarden acquired Jostens from Visant Corporation, stating that it planned to take advantage of synergies with its other properties (particularly Rawlings and Yankee Candle), and "turn it into a true consumer-product business, as opposed to it historically being run like a printing asset".

 Jarden merged with Newell Rubbermaid in 2016 to form Newell Brands.
 In 2018, Newell Brands sold Jostens to Platinum Equity for $1.3 billion.